 provides financial or in kind assistance (e.g. equipment, sponsorship etc.) to a CLC or other community organisation.

 The Guidelines also provide that pro bono services can include:

 legal research, education or law reform work; and

 provision of staff, financial assistance, equipment, sponsorship or other in kind assistance.

 It is also possible for the Attorney General to approve other services or assistance as Pro Bono Services (see clause 11 of Contract).

-* This is the definition that will apply as part of the new Panel arrangements.
+* This is the definition that applies as part of the new Panel arrangements.
 The only differences between this definition and the definition originally included in the Victorian Panel arrangements is that community legal centres are now specifically mentioned.

-The Centre also produced a more detailed report on these arrangements (please note that this report referred to the pre 2015-2016 Panel arrangements).
-You can also find more discussion of pro bono provisions in government tender arrangements, including a comparison of the arrangements put in place by the Victorian and Commonwealth Government, here.
+You can also find more discussion of pro bono provisions in government tender arrangements, including a comparison of the arrangements put in place by the Commonwealth, Victorian, New South Wales and South Australian Governments here.